UK to lift travel test requirements for the vaccinated

-LONDON (AP) — British Prime Minister Boris Johnson said Monday his government will remove coronavirus testing requirements for vaccinated people arriving in England, news hailed by the travel industry as a big step back to normality.
+LONDON (AP) — The British government announced Monday that it is scrapping coronavirus testing requirements for vaccinated people arriving in England, news hailed by the travel industry as a big step back to normality.

-Johnson said that “to show that this country is open for business, open for travelers, you will see changes so that people arriving no longer have to take tests if they have been vaccinated, if they have been double vaccinated.”
+Prime Minister Boris Johnson said that “to show that this country is open for business, open for travelers, you will see changes so that people arriving no longer have to take tests if they have been vaccinated, if they have been double vaccinated.”

-Transport Secretary Grant Shapps is due to give details of the rule change later.
+Transport Secretary Grant Shapps said the change would take effect Feb.
+11, coinciding with a midterm holiday break for many schoolchildren.

+“Border testing of vaccinated travelers has outlived its usefulness,” Shapps said.
+“Today we are setting Britain free.”

 Tim Alderslade, chief executive of airline industry body Airlines U.K., said it was “a landmark day.”